Congratulations, you have come to right place to find your next home here in Oxford, the city of dreaming spires.

 The total combined annual gross income of all tenancy applicants in each property must be approximately thirty times the monthly rent.
 Only income that can be verified will count.
 We expect all applicants with income to provide at least three years of continuous employment.
 Full-time students are welcome if the total applicants combined income is sufficient or they have a guarantor.
 You must provide proof of source of income if unemployed or three years of accounts if self-employed.

 It is important to remember that all adult tenants are joint and severally liable.
 This means that each tenant can be held responsible for the payment of all funds due, regardless of ability to pay.
 Agreements must be in the names and signed by all tenants over the age of 18 who will be residing in the property.
 Rent must be paid under one banker’s standing order unless otherwise agreed.
 Any Rent not paid is the responsibility of all sharers.
 Administration fee: £34 (on each occasion where rent is not paid by standing order).

 On application, a holding deposit will be required.
-This is usually a sum of 50% of the monthly rent.
+This is usually a sum of one weeks rent.
 Assuming the rental proceeds, this will be deducted from the invoice due before occupation.
 If Letting 4 Oxford or the landlord declines your application, then it will be refunded.
-However, this will not be refunded if you decide against proceeding for any reason, or if the tenancy fails to proceed due to incomplete or inaccurate information provided in the tenancy application.
+However, this will not be refunded if you decide against proceeding for any reason, or if the tenancy fails to proceed due to incomplete false or inaccurate information provided in the tenancy application.
 Fails the Right to Rent Checks and or immigration checks.The holding deposit may not be refunded If the prospective tenant fails to provide the information within 15 days.